RohinPat/Reversi/README.txt

 System.out.println(renderer.toString()); // Display the board

 In order to run the program using the main you must follow the following argument format:
-    First argument is an int board size which is optional Second argument is a string for player 1(Black player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below Third argument is a string for player 2(White player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below
+    First argument is an int board size which is optional - defaults to a board size of 4 Second argument is a string for player 1(Black player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below.
+    Third argument is a string for player 2(White player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below

+    You may put as many stratagies as you would like as the code will automatically wrap the strategies in as many trytwo as needed.
+Each trytwo basically uses the first strategy and then moves on to the next one if the strategy tries to pass

+    If nothing is put in it will default to a human vs human board with a board size of 4

     Strategy Args:
         avoidcorners